Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 ## [For Users]
 ### Getting Started and Important Notes
-- First and foremost, ***expect a decent amount of jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply P1-exclusive features and player agency to these companion players.
+- First and foremost, ***expect a decent amount of jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
 I've tried to make the mod's mechanics and features as modular as possible, with mod compatibility in mind, and will continue to offer additional customizability in the future, so check out the mod's MCM if there's a feature you'd like to adjust or disable entirely.
 - The mod is meant to be played locally and ***is NOT a fully-fledged multiplayer experience*** like the incredible [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) mod.
-However, online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
+Online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
 Your mileage may vary.
-- This mod requires that ***at least two XInput-compatible controllers*** are plugged into your computer before starting a co-op session.
+- This mod requires plugging ***at least two XInput-compatible controllers*** into your computer before starting a co-op session.
 - Almost all of the mod's testing was done on ***Skyrim version 1.5.97***, so for the most stable experience, your best bet is to downgrade your Skyrim installation to this version.
 - If you are playing ***Skyrim***, enable 'ALYSLC.esp' and disable 'ALYSLC Enderal.esp' in your load order.
 Otherwise, if you are playing ***Enderal***, enable 'ALYSLC Enderal.esp' and disable 'ALYSLC.esp'.
 - After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
 Minimize progressing player 1's character outside of co-op.